 One of the biggest advantages of Kratom is that it can be used as an opiate substitute.
 Many users of codeine, heroin and other prescription painkillers have sworn that this herb is the only thing that liberated them from their dangerous addictions to narcotics without experiencing severe withdrawal effect.
 Many users consider Kratom a godsend life-saver.

-Since Kratom works on the opioid receptors, it still poses a risk for addiction and symptoms of withdrawal if taken in frequent, large doses and the abruptly stopped.
+Since Kratom works on the opioid receptors, it still poses a risk for addiction and symptoms of withdrawal if taken infrequent, large doses and then abruptly stopped.
 This is the biggest disadvantage of Kratom over CBD.